 Have a well crafted workspace you'd like to share with the Terra community?
 Here's what you need to know to feature your workspace!

-Featuring a workspace will make it publicly readable to all Terra users and listed in the Showcases and Tutorials page under the Featured Workspaces list.
+Featuring a workspace will make it publicly readable to all Terra users and listed in Terra's library of showcase workspaces.
 This is a great opportunity for you to broadcast your work and for users to discover workspaces with ready-to-run WDL workflows and interactive Jupyter notebooks that can be repurposed for their own research.

-The Showcases and Tutorials library includes a curated selection of some of the community's finest reproducible workspaces.
+The features workspaces library includes a curated selection of some of the community's finest reproducible workspaces.
 Designed with collaboration in mind, these well-documented workspaces include sample data and dashboards that describe the contents of the work in enough detail to allow others to try on their own.
 The idea is to enable users to easily reproduce your work using public data and scripts preconfigured with the correct attributes so each workflow and/or notebook is ready to run.

 Three types of Showcase Workspaces